Undergraduate Course: Research Methods and Transferable Skills (GESC11005)

-- Gain an insight into a number of key analytical techniques used in geoscience and applicable to their research projects.
+- Students will gain an insight into a number of key analytical techniques used in geoscience and applicable to their research projects.

-- Develop strong staff-student interaction allowing them to develop professional transferable skills.
+- Students will develop strong staff-student interaction allowing them to develop professional transferable skills.

 - Understand the level of statistical validity of the data they collect (as well as the data of others), and to be able to discuss these.
 Students will be able to present and describe these data with graphical and text-based methods.

-- Develop a range of science communication skills from public outreach skills to professional skills for presenting their research to their peers.
+- Students will develop a range of science communication skills from public outreach skills to professional skills for presenting their research to their peers.